ascii-boxes/boxes/.github/ISSUE_TEMPLATE/bug_report.md

       echo foo | boxes -s 11 -ac -d stone

-- See error error message
+- The output text produced by *boxes*, error message if applicable

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen, for example the text that you expected *boxes* to produce

 **Screenshots**
 If possible, add screenshots to help explain your problem.